Prologue: Twenty-eight years earlier…

 “There are dead bugs in it!”

-An older woman joined the girl.
+An older woman joined her.
 “You’re just washing the mud room, girl.
 It’s not like you have to drink it.
 Give me that.”
 The woman took the bucket and plunged it into the water to fill it, then handed it back to the girl.
 “Now, go help Celia with the cleaning before the Prince’s party gets here.
 The older girls are too busy getting ready.
 Don’t run and get water all over the place!”

 “I don’t know why we have to get ready.
 Everybody knows the Prince is going to pick Moira.”